Guna Yala: Background

 During the first twenty years of the independent country of Panama, the Kuna had serious differences with national governments, because they tried to eradicate their culture, their customs, and their disrespect, indigenous authorities wanted to strip the land apart and were outraged by the governors and the colonial police (a settler to a native, is a non-Indian).

-This is linked to an incident on April 20, 1921, which was staged in the Corazón de Jesús Narganá and Westernization movement for women, which was to change clothes, take away the gold ring of the nose, the plates high carat gold, beads, winks, and coin necklaces worn as ornaments.
+This is linked to an incident on April 20, 1921, which was staged in the Corazón de Jesús Narganá and Westernization movement for women, which was to change clothes, take away the gold ring in the nose, the plates high carat gold, beads, winks, and coin necklaces worn as ornaments.
 But a woman escaped and fled to Rio Narganá Sugar, from which it came.
 The police in retaliation imprisoned his children and his son, who was released to the outside to look.

 That day at Sugar River had an indigenous congress and there it was decided not to let the woman go, so the sahila on behalf of the community sent a message saying that the police were not looking for it.
 The police did not heed the message that night and sent a commission to Rio Colonial Sugar two police officers and three Indians.
 When trying to stop some of the male relatives of women, began the battle and killed three residents of the town, two Indian policemen and others were injured with machete wildly as they fled in a canoe.
 The bodies of the policemen were left in the water, tied to a stick in the sand enlcavado until they came to collect their families.

-The atmosphere remained tense until January 1925.
-Juan Demosthenes Arosemena was the governor of the province of Colon, and was concerned about the information he had supplied the mayor of San Blas, Andrés Mojica, on a course between the indigenous independence movement, so we decided to tell the Foreign Secretary Horacio F. Alfaro, to follow closely the actions of Americans Anne Coope, missionary, and explorer Richard Oglesby Marsh.